In episode eight of REALLY's newest paranormal

 show, the three fearless ghost hunters head to Scotland where they encounter the soul of a restless woman in a building where skeletal remains have been found.

-Throughout the series, Sandy Lakdar, Barri Ghai and Chris Fleming have been travelling the length and breadth of the UK and using the latest ghost hunting gadgets to try to capture evidence of the spooks that are haunting the homes of average families.
-This week's average family home is the mighty Fyvie Castle in Aberdeenshire.
+Throughout the series, Sandy Lakdar, Barri Ghai and Chris Fleming have been travelling the length and breadth of the UK and using the latest ghost hunting gadgets to try to capture evidence of hauntings.
+This week's location is the mighty Fyvie Castle in Aberdeenshire.

 The 13th century castle is said to be plagued by an evil curse, as well as plenty of paranormal activity.
 The first reported ghost sighting in the castle was in 1601 and was said to be Dame Lilias Drummond, the Green Lady.

 The castle's legendary curse dates back to a visit by the famous Scottish prophet, Thomas the Rhymer.
 He was approaching the castle on a dark and stormy night.
 As he got near, the castle door slammed closed in his face due to the wind.
 As a result of this he refused to enter the building and cursed it by placing three weeping stones within the grounds.
 He said until the three weeping stones were found, no eldest son would earn the right as the heir of the castle.

 Two of the stones were never found, however one weeping stone that was found is kept in the Charter room in the castle.
 All that is left of the stone today is its crumbled remains, nothing more than a pile of dust.